esheldon/nsim/config/README.txt

             in sky coords, same in all epochs, but there can be an offset for each epoch in pixels

+    - increased variance
+        - see also previous with sim-e30 sim-e31
+        - sim-e66
+        - sim-e66nc

     - high distortioin
         - sim-e19
             - huge bias